 One thing you must have heard of Seoul by now is that it’s a city that operates around the clock, even if it’s public transportation doesn’t.
-Many people take this chance to stay out all night enjoying the various clubbing and drinking opportunities, but every once in awhile, it is also fun to check out a night market in Seoul.
+Many people take this chance to stay out all night enjoying the various clubbing and drinking opportunities, but every once in awhile, it is also fun to check out what else Seoul has to offer.

 Have you yet visited a Seoul night market?
 If not, here are a few night markets in Seoul highly recommended by us for you to check out!

 Can't read Korean yet?
 Click here to learn for free in about 60 minutes!

 If your shopping buds are still tickling by the time the clock hits 10 p.m, head on over to Dongdaemun History & Culture Park Station, which boasts several tall buildings all there to serve your shopping needs.
 Floor after floor after floor you’ll find women’s clothes, men’s clothes, shoes, bags, other kinds of accessories, and even food.
 Be sure to brush up on asking “how much” in Korean.
 Then load up your wallet with cash and be prepared to haggle your way to cheaper prices!
 And that’s not even where it ends!